SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

    voltDB, they don't do these things.

    > Redis is single thread per process, voltDB can have multiple threads within
-   > a single process, but they are all bound to differnt cores so that they
+   > a single process, but they are all bound to different cores so that they
    > won't touch the same query at the same time (violated)

 2. Concurrency control protocol